Degree Fields

 Commercial airlines and private businesses typically identify their needs for a particular model of new aircraft based on a number of factors, including the routes they fly.
 After specifying requirements such as range, size, cargo capacity, type of engine, and seating arrangements, the airlines invite manufacturers of civil aircraft and aircraft engines to submit bids.
 Selection ultimately is based on a manufacturer's ability to deliver reliable aircraft that best fit the purchaser's stated market needs at the lowest cost and at favorable financing terms.

-Table 1.
-Employment of wage and salary workers in aerospace manufacturing by occupation, 2004 and projected change, 2004-14 (Employment in thousands)
+Employment of wage and salary workers in aerospace products and part manufacturing , 2008 and projected change, 2008-2018.

 Number Percent